brideo/Magento-S3-Backups-Module/README.md

+#This module is deprecated, I don't recommend using it.

 ##Introduction

 Unfortunately lower versions of Magento don't actually have the feature to automate you databases backups, I believe they introduced this in Magento 1.7.